open-source-labs/Reactime/README.md

   <br>
 </h1>

-<h4 align="center"> Reactime is an open-source Chrome developer tool for time travel debugging and performance monitoring in React applications.
-Reactime enables developers to record snapshots of application state, jump between and inspect state snapshots, and monitor performance metrics such as component render time and render frequency. </h4>
+<h4 align="center"> Reactime is an open-source Chrome extension that provides time-travel debugging and performance tracking for React applications.
+It allows developers to capture snapshots of application state, revisit and examine them, and monitor key web metrics. </h4>

 <br>
 <p align="center">